pac4j/pac4j/documentation/docs/clients/openid4vp-verifiers.md

 Authority evidence may be configured on `SdJwtVcTrustedIssuer.setTrustedAuthorities(...)` only after establishing the corresponding trust relationship; otherwise it remains empty and a DCQL authority requirement cannot be satisfied.
+The certificate mode returns no authority evidence automatically; use a custom verifier if DCQL requires it.

 #### 2.1.4) Credential status